 Bessy Bianco has a Honors Bachelor of Arts degree from York University.
 During her university years Bessy volunteered in Daycares, Elementary Schools and was hired by a School board to tutor children who were temporarily ill and could not physically attend school.
 Her compassion lies in helping others.
 Most of all seeing children happy, healthy and growing to their fullest potential.
 Bessy has worked many years in administration and loves being organized.
 She is thrilled to be a part of the Richland Academy administrators where she has the advantage of working with all the members of the organization as well as the students and their families.
 Her focus and concerns are on the well-being of our Richland students.

 Rafael came to Richland in 2011 with an impressive background.
 Originally from Mexico, Rafael graduated from the University of Technologies and Sciences with a civil engineering degree.
-In addition, Rafael is an accomplished soccer player, having played for the National team of Mexico in their second division.
+In addition, Rafael is an accomplished soccer player, having played for Mexican second division league.
 Rafael ensures Richland operates smoothly on many levels, both internally and around the campus.
 He brings a creative eye and attention to detail in all that he does.